Jared-Wood135/mass-shooters-project/README.md

     - Attempt to predict whether a mass shooter is of high volatility (>10 casualties) or is of low volatility (<= 10 casualties).
 - <b><i>Key Findings</i></b>
     - Orientation
-        - From 1966 - 2022, mass shooting events have increased as well as the total casualties
+        - From 1966 - 2022, mass shooting events have increased as well as the average casualties per shooting
     - Key Visuals
         - Leads to increase in casualties:
             - More unique felon crimes committed